magistermaks/mod-glsl/README.md

 See original here: https://www.shadertoy.com/view/7dyyRy.

 #### Download
-This mod has not yet been realised.
+This mod is available for download on both [Modrinth](https://modrinth.com/mod/glsl-panorama) and [Curseforge](https://www.curseforge.com/minecraft/mc-mods/glsl-panorama).

 #### License
 This project is licensed under LGPL. (see [LICENSE](LICENSE))